 (Find complete requirement details in the Course Catalogue.)

 Majors and Minors

-You are not expected to declare your major until the second semester of your sophomore year, and you may also choose to pursue a second major, a minor, or a Nexus program.
-In place of a minor you can complete one of the Five College Certificate Programs.
-If you decide to pursue a minor, you will not be required to declare until the spring of your junior year.
-More information about major and minor requirements can be found in the Catalogue.
+You are not expected to declare your major until the second semester of your sophomore year, and you may also choose to pursue a second major, a minor, (but not both a second major and a minor) and/or one of the Five College certificate or Nexus programs.

-Students should earn 4 physical education units by the end of the junior year, starting from the first year.
-Two units are required for transfer students and Frances Perkins Scholars.
+Students are required to earn 4 physical education units by the end of their fourth semester at the College, and should begin working on this requirement in their first year.
 Physical education units are not academic credits and do not count toward the 128 academic credits required to graduate.